saintmalik/blog.saintmalik.me/blog/2020-12-18-how-i-found-my-first-bug.md

 The stored XSS triggered, Damm I was so happy, you know that feeling when you get your first bug😩😭😊✌️.

-So whenever another user visits my profile page the xxs payload triggers on their browser also, meaning i could have done or chain the stored xss probably to an account tackover or somethng else.
+So whenever another user visits my profile page the XXS payload triggers on their browser also, meaning i could have done or chained the stored XSS probably to an account takeover or something else.

-But the anxiety in me made me report without thinking of some ways to make the bug more complex and critical, so I was rewarded with $$$ and atleast I was happy i got my first bug.
+But the anxiety in me made me report without thinking of some ways to make the bug more complex and critical, so I was rewarded with $$$, and at least I was happy i got my first bug.